PatrickHechler/primitive-code/README.md

 * a string ends with a '\0' character

 ## COMMANDS:

+`: [...] >`
+* a constant pool contains a constant sequence of bytes
+	* to write an constant, write the constant and than `WRITE`
+	* to write an number, just write the number
+	* to write single bytes put a `B-` before the number
+		* then only values from `0` to `255` can be written.
+		* values out of this range will cause an error

 `MOV <NO_CONST_PARAM> , <PARAM>`
 * copies the value of the second parameter to the first parameter